-But – should we be concerned about the level of noise coming from these machines that we play near our little ones ears all night long?
-As an audiologist I have always felt comfortable using these noise machines.
-And really, why would I ever worry?
-These machines are often marketed as helping babies sleep and certainly don’t come with a warning label?
-However, a new study found many of these noise machines are capable of producing noise levels that are dangerous to infants if used incorrectly.
-So – NOW WHAT?
+But – should we be concerned about the level of noise coming from these machines that we play near our little ones’ ears all night long?
+As a pediatric audiologist, I have always felt comfortable using these noise machines for sleep.
+Many noise machines come marketed specifically for helping babies sleep.
+However, multiplestudies have found many of these noise machines are capable of producing noise levels that are dangerous to infants if used incorrectly.

 Here are some tips to safely use noise machines with your sleeping baby without worry:

-2. Maximize the DISTANCE between the machine and your baby at all times.
+Maximize the distance between the machine and your baby at all times.

-3. If you cannot hear someone talking within 3 feet of you – TURN IT DOWN.
+If you cannot hear someone talking within a few feet of you – turn it down.

-4. If you have to raise your voice to be heard – TURN IT DOWN.
+If you have to raise your voice to be heard – turn it down.

-5. If your ears feel muffled after listening for a few minutes – TURN IT DOWN.
+If your ears feel muffled after listening for a few minutes – turn it down.

 Click here for frequently asked questions and information on our Audiology clinic.